The classic that founded an industry - An entire fantasy role-playing game in one book

 Convenient Pull-Outs - the center sheets of the book make up a digest of the most important charts, tables, rules, and procedures, which can be lifted from the book for easy access.
 [Note: These are included as a downloadable handout]

-- Leatherette RuneQuest 2nd Edition rulebook with a full color dust jacket.
-It contains all the 2nd edition text presented with an updated layout, and with all the errata incorporated where it belongs.
+- Hard Cover Reprinted RuneQuest 2nd Edition with an updated layout.
+It contains all the 2nd edition text, and with all the errata incorporated where it belongs.
 Additional material has been added to the appendices at the end.

-"Almost forty years later, it's rather easy to see why RuneQuest became a classic... a piece of history in your gaming library at a minimal price."—Antonios S. review, RPGNet.
+"Almost forty years later, it's rather easy to see why RuneQuest became a classic... a piece of history in your gaming library at a minimal price."

 "Almost 40 years after its debut, it’s easy to forget how important RuneQuest was in the early days of the RPG hobby.
 RuneQuest was the one of the first RPGs to achieve both artistic and popular success by tossing out D&D’s tropes and conventions, rather than mimicking them.
-Its innovative, percentile-based game system, its characters without class or level, and its richly-imagined, bronze-age setting of Glorantha, proved that an RPG didn’t need dungeons or d20s."—Print and Play Gamer.
+Its innovative, percentile-based game system, its characters without class or level, and its richly-imagined, bronze-age setting of Glorantha, proved that an RPG didn’t need dungeons or d20s."

 Physical Product Settings